 ※Only Senior Managers (not Specialized Skilled Workers) can be transferred to a newly established Canadian company.
 Initial Work Permit is 1 year.

 ※On the application for extension, the Canadian company must provide:

 You can submit your application at a Canadian Border Services Agency at a Canadian international airport.

-eTA is automatically issued along with a Work Permit.
-You don’t need to apply separately for an eTA from the date you submit your Work Permit application until you have a valid Work Permit.
+eTA is automatically issued along with a Work Permit when you apply for a Work Permit at a visa office.
+You don’t need to apply separately for an eTA in such a case.

 Immigration, Refugees and Citizenship Canada’s related sites:

 埼玉県出身。法学部卒業。2003年カナダに移住。ブリティッシュコロンビア大学（UBC）移民法プログラム修了。カナダの様々な移民コンサルタント・弁護士事務所にて勤務。2007年より、大手法律事務所・Davis LLP(2015年よりDLA Piper LLPに統合）に勤務。2009年、カナダ政府公認移民コンサルンタントの国家試験に合格。2016年に移民コンサルタント事務所、YuPass Canada Immigration Inc.を設立。これまでに個人・企業を含め、世界28か国1,000人以上のビザ取得をサポート。Canadian Association Of Professional Immigration Consultants会員。